TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 This builds a `sensor` which has a state and attributes that persist.
 Anything in Home Assistant can read it, and that difference is powerful.
 One sensor, many listeners:

 - **A notification automation** when a critical sensor goes quiet, so you find out before you need it.
+The [Sentinel Notify](https://github.com/TheThinkingHome/Automations/blob/main/blueprints/automation/sentinel_notify.md) companion blueprint does exactly this.
 - **A dashboard card** listing every entity that is offline or frozen, with how long it has been quiet.
 - **A gate on another automation**, holding back logic that leans on a sensor that has stopped reporting, so a stale reading never drives an action.
 - **A health badge** for the whole house, one number that is zero when everything is reporting.